Exclusive: IMF, EU clash over Greece's bailout prospects

-ATHENS/WASHINGTON (Reuters) - Greece’s international official lenders are at loggerheads over how to solve Athens’ debt crisis, threatening more trouble for the euro.
+ATHENS/WASHINGTON (Reuters) - Greece’s international lenders are at loggerheads over how to solve Athens’ debt crisis, threatening more trouble for the euro as the IMF demands European governments write off some of the Greek debt they hold.

-Officials from Greece and the “troika” of European Union, European Central Bank and International Monetary Fund have told Reuters tensions have risen in recent weeks as negotiators wrangle over further budget cuts, with the IMF adamant that Greece reduce its debt further.
+Officials from Greece and the “troika” of European Union, European Central Bank and International Monetary Fund have told Reuters that tensions among them have increased of late as the Washington-based Fund has played tough.

-European officials say the IMF is also pushing them to restructure debts Athens owes them, an uncomfortable prospect for some of Europe’s leaders who find the idea of their governments taking losses on the debt politically unpalatable.
+It has been pushing to restructure debts Athens owes to public-sector foreign creditors.
+EU leaders prefer to give Greece more time to meet bailout goals.

+While strains between Greece and its would-be saviors have been evident, as significant are frictions among the lenders.

-“The problem is not between the IMF and Athens, it’s between the IMF and the EU,” one Greek official said, speaking on condition of anonymity.
-That view was confirmed by sources familiar with the thinking in Brussels and Washington.
+“The problem is not between the IMF and Athens, it’s between the IMF and the EU,” one Greek official said, speaking like others on condition of anonymity.
+That view was confirmed by sources familiar with thinking in Brussels and Washington.

-Already facing an electoral backlash over bailouts and austerity budgets, and unsure what may be needed to defend the creaking public finances of heavyweight countries like Spain and Italy, EU leaders do not relish the idea of swallowing tens of billions of euros of losses on their official holdings of Greek government bonds.
+Already facing an electoral backlash over bailouts and austerity, and unsure what may be needed to defend the creaking public finances of heavyweights Spain and Italy, EU leaders do not relish IMF proposals that they swallow tens of billions of euros of losses on their holdings of Greek government bonds.

-To ease Greece’s debt burden they fear the IMF will demand they write off some of the Greek debt they hold, although simply cutting the interest rates they charge could also help Athens.

 “Europe wants more time to see what will happen with Spain and Italy, perhaps even after the German election in 2013,” the Greek official said.
 “The IMF wants Europe to come up with a comprehensive solution to its problems now.”

-While EU leaders want to give Greece more time to meet its bailout goals, pushing back the goal post would require more aid for Greece, which has already received a 130 billion euro EU/IMF bailout, to tide Athens over.

-The Fund, brought in for its expertise and reputation for imposing fiscal discipline, is keen to protect the hard-earned credibility it put on the line by contributing to the bailout package which set Greece a target of cutting its debt to under 120 percent of GDP by 2020.
+The Fund, brought in for its expertise, global financial firepower and reputation for imposing fiscal discipline, is for its part keen to protect the hard-earned credibility it put on the line by joining in a bailout package that set Greece a target of cutting its deficit to under 120 percent of GDP by 2020.

-The Fund, whose biggest shareholders are the United States and Japan, believes there is no way to avoid providing more money for Greece.
-A restructuring of Greek debt held by EU countries and institutions is among the options - although no formal proposal has yet been made.
+Amid European political wrangling, the Fund, whose biggest shareholders are the United States and Japan and also include the likes of China, Russia and Saudi Arabia, believes a debt restructuring is now essential for Greece to meet its goals - although IMF officials say no formal proposal has yet been made.

-IMF Managing Director Christine Lagarde broached the issue in a speech in Washington this week when she said Greek debt will have to be addressed.

-“At the end of the game there needs to be debt restructuring.
-There is just no other way to make this work,” said Jacob Kirkegaard, research fellow at the Peterson Institute for International Economics in Washington

 FUND‘S PATIENCE TESTED